uwolfer/gerrit-intellij-plugin/README.md

 Introduction
 -----------

-Unofficial [IntelliJ Platform] plugin for [Gerrit Code Review Tool].
+Unofficial [IntelliJ Platform] plugin for the [Gerrit Code Review] tool.
 It supports any product based on the IntelliJ platform:
 * IntelliJ IDEA
 * IntelliJ IDEA CE
 * RubyMine